Overlanding

 Border crossings & paperwork

 When crossing borders with a vehicle, you have to clear two entities, yourself and the vehicle.
 Clearing your personal entry into/exit from the country is done at the border with immigration officers.
 Clearing the vehicle temporary importation/exportation is done with customs at the border as well.
-Basically, you have to make sure you are in the clear with customs and immigration on each side of the border.
-Knowing that a border consists of two different sides, the side of the country you came from and the side of the country you are trying to enter.
+Basically, you have to make sure that you are in order with customs and immigration on each side of the border.
+Knowing that a border consists of two different sides, the side of the country you came from and the side of the country you are trying to enter, this two countries have their own jurisdiction and rules so be sure to clear both sides properly to avoid potential problems when leaving.
+If the officials make a mistake upon entry and you didn't notice, you will be the one to pay for it when leaving (happened to me in Jordan when the customs made a mistake and they fined me on exit!).

 The right paperwork needs to be done in advance.
 Regarding immigration this usually means visas.
-Visas can sometimes be obtained online a few days in advance while sometimes you will need to apply in the consulate of the country you want to visit which can usually be done in the preceding country (i.e. a visit to the Sudanese consulate in Aswan in Egypt would give you the chance to apply for a Sudanese visa; West Africa is an exception to this rule where you can usually just apply for your visas on the go.
-West Africa is known to be a visa nightmare game and a couple of countries on the west route will require extra energy from you in order to go fetch a visa in a consulate 3-4 countries ahead on your route).
-Sometimes you don’t need a visa at all and your passeport will just be stamped by immigration on entry and exit.
-Other times you can obtain your visa directly at the border.
-Visa regulations change all the time and depends on your passport nationality.
-Always look for up-to-date information.
+Visas can sometimes be obtained online a few days in advance while other times you need to apply at the consulate of the country you want to visit.
+It can usually be done in the preceding country (i.e. a visit to the Sudanese consulate in Aswan in Egypt would give you the chance to apply for a Sudanese visa; West Africa is an exception to this rule where you can usually just apply for your visas on the go.
+West Africa is known to be a nightmare for the visa game and a couple of countries on the west route will require extra energy from you in order to chase a visa in a consulate 3-4 countries ahead on your route).
+Sometimes, you don’t need a visa at all and your passeport will just be stamped by immigration on entry and exit.
+Other times, you can obtain your visa directly at the border.
+Visa regulations change all the time and depends on your passport and nationality.
+Always seek up-to-date information online or from first-hand experience.

-Regarding customs, you can often ask for a TIP (temporary import permit) for your vehicle which is often for free.
+Regarding customs, you can often ask for a TIP (temporary import permit) for your vehicle which is normally free.
 However, some countries are known to require a document called “Carnet de Passage” (i.e. Egypt or Kenya).
 Decide for yourself if you need one depending on your route.
 If you do, you can apply for it via the Automobile Club in your home country.
-It costs money and you have to pay a deposit that you will only get back when you have all the exit stamps for the countries where you used it on entry.
-Where you don’t have to use it and the TIP is free, simply don’t use it because you are liable and could lose your deposit in case of problem.
-Usually it’s a lot of money.
-Typically, you have to bring the vehicle back home and get a certificate of presence from the customs in order to get your deposit back.
-But in some case, the Automobile Club might let you cancel your carnet and refund you the deposit providing that you can show all the entry/exit stamps.
-The purpose of this document is to prevent you from selling your car in a foreign country, it gives the customs a warranty knowing that they can claim your deposit, if you don’t take the car out of the country.
+It is expensive and you will have to pay a deposit that you will get back only when you can show proof of all exit stamps for the countries for which you used the carnet to enter.
+Entering countries where the carnet is not required, you don’t have to use it and then the TIP is free, simply don’t show your carnet because you are liable and could lose your deposit in case of problem.
+Normally, you have to bring the vehicle back home and get a certificate of presence from the customs in order to get your deposit back.
+But in some case, the Automobile Club might let you cancel your carnet and refund the deposit provided that you can show proof of all entry and exit stamps.
+The purpose of this document is to prevent you from selling your car in a foreign country.
+It gives customs a warranty, knowing that they can claim your deposit if you don’t take the car out of the country.

 Checkpoint in Iraq